• Skip to primary navigation

 Instructions

-• In a large mixing bowl, beat the butter and sugar together until light and fluffy (about 2-3 minutes).
-Add the eggs (one at a time), beating well after each addition.
-Then, add ½ cup milk and beat until well combined.
+• In a large mixing bowl, beat butter and sugar until light and fluffy (2-3 minutes).
+Add eggs one at a time, beating well after each addition.
+Then, add ½ cup milk and beat until combined.

-• Continue alternating the chocolate and vanilla cake layers until you have used up all the batter.
+• Continue alternating the chocolate and vanilla layers until you have used up all the batter.

-• Preheat the oven to 180C (350F) and bake for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean with no batter or crumbs sticking to it.
+• Preheat the oven to 180C (350F) and bake for 50-60 minutes, or until a toothpick inserted into the center comes out clean.

-Allow the cake to cool in the pan for 10 minutes before removing it from it.
+Let the sponge cool in the pan for 10 minutes before removing.
 If you remove it immediately, it may fall apart.
-Once it is cooled, slice it and serve.
+Once cooled, slice and serve.

 Notes